Tasty food at good prices in Glasgow

 Enjoy some of Scotland’s best produce at Ardnamurchan Restaurant and Bar in Cowcaddens.
 Their market menu offers you a chance to taste the likes of mackerel pate, Cullen skink and wild venison stew for less.
 Available every day (12noon – 6pm), view a sample menu at ardnamurchan.biz.

-Glaschu serves up modern Scottish fine-dining in the heart of the city centre.
-Their market menu is available weekdays until 6pm, allowing you to experience dishes such as Scotch rump steak, smoked salmon and wild mushroom risotto without the high price tag.
+Glaschu serves up modern Scottish fine dining in the heart of the city centre.
+Their market menu features dishes such as Scotch rump steak, smoked salmon and wild mushroom risotto.
 Find out more at glaschurestaurant.co.uk.

 Greek-Cypriot restaurant Halloumi in the city centre offers small plates with big flavours.
 Dishes include classic dolmades, chicken souvlaki and of course, halloumi.
-Try their express lunch menu on weekdays or their market menu from Sunday to Wednesday.
+Try their express lunch menu on weekdays.
 Visit halloumiglasgow.co.uk to find out more.

 63rd and 1st

-New kid on the block 63rd and 1st offer their New York inspired grazing menu for just £15 every weekday from midday to 6pm.
-Enjoy loaded fries, pretzels, cauliflower buffalo ‘wings and their jammy chicken lollipops in a Manhattan-inspired atmosphere.
+63rd and 1st offer their New York inspired grazing menu for just £15 every weekday from midday to 6pm.
+Enjoy loaded fries, pretzels, cauliflower buffalo ‘wings' and their jammy chicken lollipops in a Manhattan-inspired atmosphere.
 Visit 63rdand1st.co.uk for more.

 Platform has transformed the space formerly known as The Arches, Glasgow's legendary nightclub.
 The vibrant venue now offers a huge indoor street food restaurant and microbrewery, open on Fridays and Saturdays.
 With something for everyone, it's ideal for groups and families.
 Find out more at platformgla.co.uk.